unfoldedcircle/core-simulator/docker/README.md

 - Set ENV variable `UC_HASS_MSG_TRACING` to enable Home Assistant WS message tracing.

 The same values are used as above.

+### Home Assistant Voice Assistant Setup

+The Docker compose setup already includes the [Speech-to-Phrase](https://github.com/OHF-voice/speech-to-phrase) image required for Home Assistant.

+#### Add Wyoming

+1. Go to Settings, Devices & services
+2. Add Integration
+3. Search for `Wyoming Protocol` and add it:
+   - Host: `speech-to-phrase`
+   - Port: `10300`
+4. Go to Settings, Voice assistants
+5. If the Assist list is empty: add assistant, otherwise edit the default entry
+6. For `Speech-to-text` select `speech-to-phrase`.

+> [!IMPORTANT]
+> The `Speech-to-text` configuration is required to enable the `voice_assistant` entity.
+> Otherwise the Home Assistant voice assistant entity will not be available.

 ## Remote-UI